tcdude/destruction/README.md

 ## Install / Run

 ### Prerequisites
-You need Python 3.6+ and have an environment to compile Python packages (-> you need the Python header files for your Python version and respective OS).
+You need [Python](https://www.python.org) 3.6+ and have an environment to compile Python packages (-> you need a suitable compiler toolchain and the Python header files for your Python version and respective OS).
 Having ``git`` installed also helps and ``pip`` if you haven't already installed it together with your Python distribution...

 Runtime Binaries of [SDL 2.0](https://www.libsdl.org/download-2.0.php) for your OS/Distribution, placed somewhere in your ``PATH``.